samwega/scripts/README.md

 Simple automation python scripts made for my personal use, as well as some stolen ones:

-I got fish from rwxrob
+I got fish and ssunrise from rwxrob